socomsystems/documentation/admin_manual/configuration_server/external_sites.rst

    *Click to enlarge*

-This is useful for quick access to important pages such as the Nextcloud manuals and informational pages for your company, and for presenting external pages inside your custom Nextcloud branding, if you use your own custom themes.
+This is useful for quick access to important pages such as the cyfrSpaces manuals and informational pages for your company, and for presenting external pages inside your custom cyfrSpaces branding, if you use your own custom themes.

 The External sites app can be easily installed from the app store.
 Go to **Settings > Apps > Customization** to enable it.
-Then go to your Nextcloud **Settings > Administration > External sites** to create your links, which are saved automatically.
+Then go to your cyfrSpaces **Settings > Administration > External sites** to create your links, which are saved automatically.

 Each link can have a unique icon, which can be uploaded in the admin settings.